GodGotzi/GodGotzi/README.md

 - 🔭 I’m currently working on fiberslice-5d
 - 🌱 I’m currently learning/getting better at rust
-- 📫 How to reach me: eli.gottsbacher@gmail.com / Gotzi#2650
+- 📫 How to reach me: eli.gottsbacher@gmail.com / (discord) GodGotzi

 Hi there!
 My name is Elias Gottsbacher, but you can call me Gotzi or GodGotzi.
 I'm a 17-year-old student at HTBLA Kaindorf Austria with a passion for programming and a wide range of hobbies.
 When I'm not coding, you can find me playing volleyball, racing RC 1:8 cars, or gaming.